 During my stay in Singapore, I headed over to the Asian Civilisation Museum to learn about the different cultures on the Asian continent.
-In addition to the range of displays and beautiful artefacts, there were also several interactive areas, which included some dressing up and colouring in.
-Admittedly, some of these may have been meant for children but they also kept me entertained.
+In addition to the range of displays and beautiful artefacts, there were several interactive areas, which included some dressing up and colouring in.
+Admittedly, some of these may have been meant for children but they also kept me very entertained.

-I was told I should go to Bugis Street before I went to Singapore, and it was certainly worth a visit.
+Before I went to Singapore, I was told I should go to Bugis Street and it was certainly worth a visit.
 You simply cannot go to Asia without visiting a market and Bugis Street provides Singapore’s answer to that need.
-It wasn’t the best market I frequented in Southeast Asia but I did manage to purchase a bag, purse, necklace, presents for friends and a shot glass for my travel collection.
+It wasn’t the best market I went to in Southeast Asia but I did manage to purchase a bag, purse, necklace, presents for friends and a shot glass for my travel collection.
 I would have bought more if Singapore hadn’t been my first stop on my trip through Asia.
-For example, there were some harem pants that I wish I hadn’t held out for.
+In particular, there were some harem pants that I really wish I hadn’t held out for.